You want smart political talk without the meltdowns?

 We worked together.

-Um I was a new nurse and he was a resident at the VA, and I point blank asked him, and he could not meet me in the eye about I said, Look, I have immunity.
+And I point-blank asked him, and he could not meet me in I about, I said, look, I have immunity.

 I've been donating convalescent plasma since I got it.

-Um I still have high immunity.
+I still have high immunity.

 Why do I have to take a vaccination?

-I don't take chicken pox.
+I don't take chickenpox.

 So what's the difference?